 Accurate diagnosis is crucial for determining the appropriate treatment for vaginitis.
 By identifying the underlying cause of your symptoms, your doctor can recommend targeted therapies to alleviate discomfort and prevent recurrent infections.

 The treatment for vaginitis depends on the cause.
-Different types of infections require specific medications:
+Different types of infections require different vaginitis medications:

 Prescription estrogen therapy in the form of creams, tablets, or vaginal rings can help restore vaginal health.
 A healthcare provider will review risks before prescribing.